 For additional help, here are the support centers for:

 Once your PDF file has been uploaded, you can add it to your:

 Using Squeeze pages:

 Create and edit your page using your preferred template.
 Templates with forms or Facebook sign-in buttons are available for lead capture.
-Once you're done, click Done Editing, and you will be taken to this page:
+Once you're done editing, click the Continue button, and you will be taken to this page:

 - If your file is stored in your LeadSite Media Library, click Add a Download, then upload or select ☑ your file and click Choose File.